karlderkaefer/cdk-notifier/README.md

 ### Bitbucket

 To use cdk-notifier with Bitbucket you need to set `--vcs bitbucket` and `--user <username>`.
 The username is required and is the name of the user who created the token.
 Alternatively you can use the environment variable `TOKEN_USER`.
 This is an example with all options set.

 ```bash
 cdk-notifier -l data/cdk-diff1.log -t test --vcs bitbucket --token <token> --owner <owner> --repo <repo> --pull-request-id <pr-id>
 ```

+It's also possible to use [Workspace Access tokens](https://support.atlassian.com/bitbucket-cloud/docs/workspace-access-tokens/) by just passing the `--token`.

 ## Support for CI Systems